App-vNext/Polly/docs/strategies/circuit-breaker.md

 ### 4 - Reducing thrown exceptions

-In case of Circuit Breaker when it is either in `Open` or in `Isolated` state new requests are rejected immediately.
+In case of Circuit Breaker when it is either in the `Open` or `Isolated` state new requests are rejected immediately.

 That means the strategy will throw either a `BrokenCircuitException` or an `IsolatedCircuitException` respectively.